 - What does my child need from me as their parent?

 Accept that you did the best that you could.

-Most of us were not taught how to be teachers.
-We don’t have medical training.
-We have never experienced a pandemic that mandated shelter-in-place.
-This is uncharted territory, so don’t be too hard on yourself.
+You’ve made it through years of uncharted territory, so don’t be too hard on yourself.
 Instead, make it a learning opportunity.
 Have a family meeting and have a conversation with your children to see how they are doing.
 Take the emotional temperature of your family.
 Learn, then let yourself off the hook.

 From Guilt to Action